 Speaker Filler-Corn’s passion for service shines through her tireless work to make the Commonwealth of Virginia a better place to live, work and raise a family.
 Her commitment to improving the lives of her neighbors is what drove her to run for the House of Delegates.
 She has spent her time in the legislature as a listener and problem solver, delivering results that move her community forward and advocating for everyone equally regardless of background, circumstance, or ideology.
 She has introduced, championed, and passed legislation that has made Virginia a safer, stronger, and more equal Commonwealth.

 Hearing from her constituents that traffic and congestion in Northern Virginia were increasingly becoming a burden on their daily lives, Speaker Filler-Corn made fixing our transportation system a priority when she took office.
 As a member of the House Transportation Committee from 2011-2018 and a member of the Joint Commission on Transportation Accountability, the Speaker actively fought for years to improve transit in the Commonwealth.
 This year, the Speaker carried the Omnibus Transportation Modernization Bill.
 Among many other important provisions, this legislation ensures the Commonwealth’s transportation fund remains solvent and supports vital infrastructure to secure much-needed traffic relief for her constituents.
 The Speaker has consistently advocated for funding for the two Virginia Railway Express (VRE) stations in House District 41 (Rolling Road and Burke Centre), giving her constituents an additional option when traveling to and from Washington, D.C.
-After learning of the strain transportation costs were having on Virginia’s disabled veterans, the Speaker is currently leading an effort to pass a constitutional amendment exempting a disabled veteran’s motor vehicle from personal property taxes.
-This amendment passed a second time during the 2020 Session and will appear on the ballot in November for ratification by voters.
+After learning of the strain transportation costs were having on Virginia’s disabled veterans, the Speaker led the 2020 effort to pass a constitutional amendment exempting 100% service disabled veterans’ main motor vehicle from personal property taxes.
+In the 2020 November election, this amendment was overwhelmingly passed by voters.

 The Speaker was an active PTA board member while her children were students in the Fairfax County Public Schools.
 She understands the increasing need for additional K-12 funding in Virginia and is committed to improving schools and raising teacher pay in the Commonwealth.
 She has previously passed legislation making required higher education course materials, such as textbooks, more affordable, giving more Virginians the chance to succeed in post-secondary institutions.
 The Speaker also led the successful effort requiring the meaning of consent to be included in family life curriculum taught in Virginia’s high schools.